 The “Pre-United States” Days (1513-1774)

-What good could ever come out of people who were bought and taken miles away from their homes as slaves, to an unknown land?
-Did they ever stand a chance of survival?
+What good could ever come out of people who were bought as slaves and taken miles away from their homes to an unknown land?
+Did they even stand a chance of survival?

 The New Country (1775-1800)